Brevard Native & Blue Ridge Grad Shares Love of Outdoors with Brevard High School Students

 It is meaningful to Worley to have grown up in the Brevard area, with “our beautiful mountains and our streams,” to have had the opportunity to attend college here and experience the outdoors, “now I’m able to take that experience to the classroom to let my students experience.”

 An observer will find Worley’s students learning actively, dissecting starfish, going outside to places like Nicholson Creek to study limiting factors in ecology or the specifics of fish and insect habitats.

 Worley, who has “never met a stranger,” lets the Brevard High School students really get to know him and his family.
 “If you're at a ballgame you'll see my daughter with the cheerleaders or the volleyball team.
 My son is probably on the field with the players or shooting basketball in the gym, or in the dugout at the baseball games, and I think that's good too.”

 A future goal for Worley may include more college work, earning a Master’s in Educational Leadership to one day serve in school leadership.
 Whatever his role, teacher, coach, or mentor, Brevard High Students benefit from learning from such a wholehearted person as Shane Worley.

 Story by BRCC Staff Michele Handy

 Pictured: Victoria Beauregard (left) and Shane Worley (right) serve Subway and build community in the Blue Ridge Community College student lounge.
 Both students served as part of the BRCC Student Government.
-Post graduation from Blue Ridge, Worley works as a teacher at BHS, and Beauregard is the registrar clerk at Blue Ridge Community College's main campus. (photo credit: Edward Maglott)
+Post graduation from Blue Ridge, Worley works as a teacher at BHS, and Beauregard is the registrar clerk at Blue Ridge Community College's Henderson County Campus. (photo credit: Edward Maglott)